-Page 459: The numbers in the X and N columns of the displayed computer output need to be switched, as follows:
+Page 459: In Exercise 10.12 Obama A/B testing, the numbers in the X and N columns of the displayed computer output need to be switched, as follows:

 Sample X N Sample p SignUp 5851 77858 0.075150 LearnMore 6927 77729 0.089117